Entropy in thermodynamics and information theory: Szilard's engine

-A physical thought experiment demonstrating how just the possession of information might in principle have thermodynamic consequences was established in 1929 by Leó Szilárd, in a refinement of the famous Maxwell's demon scenario.
+A physical thought experiment demonstrating how just the possession of information might in principle have thermodynamic consequences was established in 1929 by Leó Szilárd, in a refinement of the famous Maxwell's demon scenario (and a reversal of the Joule expansion thought experiment).

 Consider Maxwell's set-up, but with only a single gas particle in a box.
-If the supernatural demon knows which half of the box the particle is in (equivalent to a single bit of information), it can close a shutter between the two halves of the box, close a piston unopposed into the empty half of the box, and then extract $k_\text{B} T \ln 2$ joules of useful work if the shutter is opened again.
+If the demon knows which half of the box the particle is in (equivalent to a single bit of information), it can close a shutter between the two halves of the box, close a piston unopposed into the empty half of the box, and then extract $k_\text{B} T \ln 2$ joules of useful work if the shutter is opened again.
 The particle can then be left to isothermally expand back to its original equilibrium occupied volume.
 In just the right circumstances therefore, the possession of a single bit of Shannon information (a single bit of negentropy in Brillouin's term) really does correspond to a reduction in the entropy of the physical system.
 The global entropy is not decreased, but information to free energy conversion is possible.

-Using a phase-contrast microscope equipped with a high speed camera connected to a computer, as demon, the principle has been actually demonstrated.
+This thought experiment has been physically demonstrated, using a phase-contrast microscope equipped with a high speed camera connected to a computer, acting as the demon.
 In this experiment, information to energy conversion is performed on a Brownian particle by means of feedback control; that is, synchronizing the work given to the particle with the information obtained on its position.
 Computing energy balances for different feedback protocols, has confirmed that the Jarzynski equality requires a generalization that accounts for the amount of information involved in the feedback.